rust-lang/blog.rust-lang.org/_posts/2015-04-24-FFI-and-Rust.md

 Now that we've seen how to call a C function from Rust, let's see if we can verify this claim of zero overhead.
-Almost all programming languages can call into C one way or another, but it often comes at a cost with runtime type conversions or perhaps some language runtime juggling.
+Almost all programming languages can call into C one way or another, but it often comes at a cost with runtime type conversions or perhaps some language-runtime juggling.
 To get a handle on what Rust is doing, let's go straight to the assembly code of the above `main` function's call to `double_input`: